Another court case I brought because nobody else did:

-I intend to add to this post the transcript I have ordered of the hearing of Wednesday 9th April, which should be available any day soon.
+I intend to post the transcript I have ordered of the hearing of Wednesday 9th April, which should be available any day soon.

 Learning that the British Prime Minister was seeking the EU’s permission to delay Brexit further and threatening to cancel it altogether if she didn’t get her own way (about which I hope to see her in court), I thought I’d add some extra verses to the o-o-ol’ negro spiritual I’d mentioned in my 2004 Houston speech.

 LET MY PEOPLE STAY